kellydinneen/nginx-sphinx/README.md

  ### that's right, a NGINX SPHINX!
  Give our sphinx your poor, your tired, and your access logs and she will parse and query them for you.
 You don't even have to solve any riddles.

+ ## Context
+ The project MVP was created as a technical exercise for an interview with Slalom Portland.
+ A provided spec included sample data, functionality requirements, and a schema for the parsed nginx data.

  ## Intial Setup
  - clone down this repository (if you don't already have it)
  - `cd` into `nginx-sphinx` and run `npm install`